Pranjusmrita/WeRateDogs/README.md

 ### Project Motivation

-This project majorly dives into the detailed process involved in Data Wrangling process namely: Data Gathering, Data Assessing and Data Cleaning.
+This project majorly dives into the detailed process involved in Data Wrangling process namely: Gathering,Assessing and Cleaning of Data.
 The dataset that I will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.

 ### Pre-requisites